-While these situations may not seem like a big deal to some people, they can still cause social anxiety and apprehension in patients diagnosed with social phobia.
+While these situations may not seem significant to some people, they can still cause anxiety and apprehension in people living with social phobia.

-What causes someone to develop social anxiety disorder?
-Like most mental health disorders, social anxiety disorder is caused by the intricate interaction among a variety of biological and environmental factors.
-Common causes stem from inherited traits, an overactive amygdala, and learned behavior.
-Let’s explore each common cause of social anxiety together.
+Like most mental health disorders, social anxiety disorder is likely caused by interactions among a variety of biological and environmental factors.
+Common causes typically stem from inherited traits, an overactive amygdala, and learned behavior.

-- Genetic Predisposition: Mental health problems such as social anxiety can run in families.
+Mental health issues, such as social anxiety, can run in families.
 However, researchers aren’t entirely sure whether this occurs due to genetics or learned behavior.

-- Amygdala: The amygdala, a structure in the brain that could be involved in controlling the fear response, is sometimes overactive in individuals with a social anxiety disorder.
-Patients with an overactive amygdala tend to experience a heightened fear response, resulting in increased levels of anxiety during social situations.
+The amygdala, a structure in the brain that is normally involved with controlling the fear response, is sometimes overactive in individuals with a social anxiety disorder.
+Patients with an overactive amygdala tend to experience a heightened fear response, often resulting in increased levels of anxiety during social situations.

-- Environment: Parents who display anxieties and phobias toward specific social situations may pass these tendencies onto their children.
+Parents who display anxieties and phobias toward specific social situations may pass these tendencies on to their children.
 Children of overprotective or over-controlling parents may also develop social anxiety.

 Social anxiety can present itself through emotional, behavioral, and physical symptoms.
-Common symptoms of social anxiety disorder include:
+Common symptoms of a social anxiety disorder often include the following:

 - Avoiding social situations that might place you at the center of attention

-- Feelings of intense fear and anxiety toward talking to strangers
+- Feelings of intense fear and anxiety regarding talking to strangers

-- Fear of placing oneself in situations where they might be judged
+- Fear of placing oneself in situations where one might be judged

 - Sweating and trembling